bebraw/parse-env/README.md

 * aws.accessKeyId -> AWS_ACCESS_KEY_ID
 * foo. ... .bar.baz -> FOO_ ... _BAR_BAZ (recursive definition)

 In case no match is found either in the environment or configuration, a warning is given.
-The value will be undefined in this case.
+The value will be the default defined at the template in this case.

 ## License